dynamiquel/Polaris-IO/Polaris/IO/README.txt

 KNOWN ISSUES:
-    - File Recovery doesn't work with 'Binary.Write()' or 'Binary.TryWrite()'.
-      Workarounds: Use 'Binary.WriteAsync()' or set 'Settings.EnableFileRecovery' to false.
+    - Probably not an issue but LZ4 doesn't perform much faster than GZIP.

 NOT YET TESTED:
-    - Any platform other than 'Windows Standalone'.
+    - Any platform other than 'Windows Standalone'
-    - File Recovery on large files (> 2 MBs).
-    - Folder Recovery.
+    - Pretty much everything
-    - 'TryRead()' and 'TryWrite()'.
+    - Directory.Create

 NOT YET IMPLEMENTED:
-    - Backup system.
+    - Backup system
-    - Any platform support other than 'Windows Standalone' and 'UWP'.
+    - Any platform support other than 'Standalone' and 'UWP'
+    - Yaml (partially)
+    - Binary
+    - Attributes
+    - Json Naming Conventions: Snake-case and Kebab-case